a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-kvm.md

 	- ```kvm-ch-node2```
 	- ```kvm-ch-node3```

 To deploy the nodes, you can use the following exo-cli command snipped.
-Please adjust them to your needs.
+Please adjust them to your needs, especially the current template name.

 Make sure that if you use a custom security group, egress traffic is allowed.
 You don’t need any particular ingress rule, which means the node itself is not accessible through the Internet.
 The only ingress rule you need is to allow all TCP, UDP and ICMP traffic from one node to another, which can be seen as node-internal traffic.